Orkney Research and Innovation Campus

 The 3,500-acre estate (1,418 hectares) includes footpaths and trails offering access to wild areas that provide habitat for rare mountain flora and fauna, in addition to the well-known snowsports centre and funicular railway.

-HIE has prepared the Cairngorm Estate Masterplan following widespread consultation and public engagement.
+HIE prepared the Cairngorm Estate Masterplan following widespread consultation and public engagement.

 The outcome is an overarching vision for the estate as: ‘a world-class mountain environment where nature thrives and people of all ages and abilities enjoy access to outdoor sport, recreation and education opportunities in every season of the year’.

-Aiming to unlock Cairngorm’s full potential as an environmental and economic asset for the area, the masterplan will act as a framework to shape future plans on themes including ecology, sustainable transport, mountain biking, electrification, facilities development and more.
+Aiming to unlock Cairngorm’s full potential as an environmental and economic asset for the area, the masterplan is a framework to shape future plans on themes including ecology, sustainable transport, mountain biking, electrification, facilities development and more.

-The Cairngorm Advisory Group brings together public, private, community and sporting organisations who share a common desire to help Cairngorm Mountain Estate achieve its full potential.
+The Cairngorm Advisory Group first convened on 27 May 2021.
+It brings together public, private, community and sporting organisations who share a common desire to help Cairngorm Mountain Estate achieve its full potential.

 Membership covers a broad range of interests and experience, reflecting Cairngorm’s impact on local people and businesses, the wider economy, the environment, sports, heritage and education.

-The group meets quarterly to advise Highlands and Islands Enterprise on its strategy for managing Cairngorm, and held its inaugural session as a virtual gathering on 27 May 2021.
+The group usually meets quarterly to advise Highlands and Islands Enterprise on its strategy for managing Cairngorm.

 Cairngorm hosts the UK's highest restaurant